arkadiuszPasciak/windows98/src/documentation/reference/cli.md

 ### lintfix:styles

-Command is used to run `Stylelint` on SCSS and Vue files and automatically fix any style violations or formatting inconsistencies. `Stylelint` is a linter that helps to ensure that your project's styles adhere to the established style guide and best practices.
-This command helps to reduce the time and effort required to manually fix style violations or formatting inconsistencies in your code, allowing you to focus on more important aspects of development.
+Command is used to run Stylelint on your Vue and SCSS files, `checking` for CSS-related code style and syntax issues while automatically `fixing` any fixable problems.
+This command runs the lintfix:stylelint script defined in your `package.json` file, which typically configures Stylelint to analyze and correct your project's .vue and .scss files.
+By executing this command, you can streamline the process of maintaining styling consistency, ensuring code quality, and adhering to CSS best practices across your project.

 ```bash
 npm run lintfix:styles